You Run Your Schoolboard

 Funding Our Education

 Every school district has a local school board that sets district policies and works with the superintendent.
 Texas gives a lot of power to local boards to set goals and priorities for students, adopt policies, hire and evaluate the superintendent, adopt a budget, and set local tax rates.
-Every board member/trustee is elected.
 A school board has 7 or 9 trustees depending on the district.
-These are unpaid positions with no term limits.
+Every board trustee is elected — and many Texans will be able to vote for your local trustees this spring.

 How Your Local School District Affects…